hmdqr/spellcheck/readme.md

 ## usage

-- select some text using the normal selection keys, such as Control + a for selecting all.
+- select some text using the normal selection keys, such as Control + A for selecting all.
 - press NVDA+Alt+s to invoke the addon interface.
 - the spellcheck will be done based on your current keyboard input.
 - alternatively, you can pick a language manually by pressing NVDA+ALT+SHIFT+L.